apple/swift-container-plugin/README.md

 registry.example.com/myservice@sha256:a3f75d0932d052dd9d448a1c9040b16f9f2c2ed9190317147dee95a218faf1df
 ```

+### Run the image

-You can then use a container runtime, such as `podman` to run the image:
+You can deploy your service in the cloud, or use a standards-compliant container runtime such as `podman` to run it locally:

 ```
 % podman run -p 8080:8080 registry.example.com/myservice@sha256:a3f75d0932d052dd9d448a1c9040b16f9f2c2ed9190317147dee95a218faf1df